Guardianship Attorney in Michigan

 In Michigan, a custodial parent may petition for a limited guardianship if the parent or parents consent to the appointment of a guardian, consent to the suspension of their parenting rights and if the court approves of the placement plan set forth to the court.
 The plan must include why the parents are requesting a limited guardianship, that their will still be parenting time, the length of the proposed limited guardianship and who will provide financial support to the child.
 This plan can be modified by the court or the parties involved.

-Guardianship of Incapacitated Person in Michigan
+Guardianship of Incapacitated Person

 – Guardianship by will is only possible if the parents or spouse was serving as guardian prior to their death.